How to Go From a 5K Runner to Triathlete

 5 Quick Tips For Going from Runner to Triathlete

-- You’re doing one race—not three different ones.
+- Remember that you’re doing one race—not three different ones.
 Everything is connected.
 Sure, you can kick a little harder and maybe go a little faster, but at what price?
 Similarly, there’s no sense in overdoing it on the bike to pick up 30 seconds if it’s going to cost your run a minute because your legs are cooked.
 Doing “brick” workouts—workouts that go from bike to run—are a good way to get your legs acclimated to running off the bike, but regardless of how accustomed to it you are, it’s important to pace yourself appropriately on the bike.

 - Aim to be as self-sufficient as possible during the race.
 There’s nothing more frustrating than swimming along in the wake of the athlete in front of you, only to find that they have taken you 45 degrees off course.
 Practice your sighting in training and do it when racing.